Axway/open-banking-docs/content/en/docs/deployment/installation/Cloudentity/_index.md

 {{% alert title="Note" color="primary" %}} Sample Consent applications are not developed for production usage.
 For more information please see deatils in [Component View](/docs/overview/technical/component).{{% /alert %}}

-## Download the ACP Helm charts
+## Download the Cloudentity Helm charts

-Download the Amplify Open Banking ACP Helm charts to customize them locally.
+Download the Amplify Open Banking Cloudentity Helm charts to customize them locally.

 ### Financial Data Exchange (FDX)